Songzhuang art colony

-Originally representing the avant-garde, the area now accommodates artists who paint in varying styles, ranging from the avant-garde to the academic.
+Originally representing the avant-garde, the area now accommodates artists who work in varying styles, ranging from the avant-garde to the academic.
 Sculptors and photographers also call the area home.

 The character of Songzhuang art colony

 The previously institutionalized and socially motivated art system produced many of the initial artists of the Chinese avant-garde.
-Were it not for the breakaway radicals of the last two decades, there simply would be no artistic community in Songzhuang, even if its present concerns are perhaps more of a monetary rather than a sociological nature.
-With a shift catering more towards the foreign market occurring in the 1980s, and the rise of the nouveau-riche at the beginning of the new century, today it is both the growing upper middle class in the cosmopolitan cities as well as foreign collectors and galleries that have become the prominent collectors of contemporary art in China, though one would have to be über-cynical to suppose that the creative process has become wholly money-orientated to the modern artist living here.
+Were it not for the breakaway radicals of the last two decades, there would be no artistic community in Songzhuang.
+Although the community's current concerns are perhaps more financial than sociological, the shift toward the foreign market in the 1980s and the rise of the nouveau riche at the beginning of the new century have reshaped the landscape.
+Today, it is both the growing upper middle class in cosmopolitan cities and foreign collectors and galleries that are the prominent patrons of contemporary art in China.
+However, one would have to be extremely cynical to suggest that the creative process has become entirely money-oriented for modern artists living there.
 Far from it, in fact, a spirit of idealism, a “Songzhuang spirit” well and truly exists, and can even be examined from a historical perspective, where the roots of the artistic community can be traced back to Yuanmingyuan, the grounds of the Old Summer Palace in the north-east of Beijing.
 It was there that in the 1980s, like-minded free spirits congregated, living relatively poorly, though freely, escaping from the rat race and pressures of modern society.
 Artists arrived from all over China, celebrating a creative community and period of intense artistic exploration.